ILoveTheFlavoursGrapeAndMint/ILoveTheFlavoursGrapeAndMint/README.md

 ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌

 <p align="center">
 haiiii i like to interact with people esp homestuckies! although if you interact with me like once i do see you as like my new friend so uh please be aware of that , i can have a chat with you although im mostly offtab and might not respond unless you whisper me.
 Feel free to send friend requests if i dont accept then its because i dont like you or i get a bad feeling about you.
-If you end up chatting with me i can sometimes be shy or energetic depending on my mood but i promise im a nice person,heavy touch comfort please sit by me and c+h whenever you can sit by me even if i have dni in my name it genuinely brings me so much joy and comfort when someone c+h.
+If you end up chatting with me i can sometimes be shy or energetic depending on my mood but i promise im a nice person,heavy touch comfort please sit by me and c+h whenever you can sit by me even if i have dni in my name it genuinely brings me so much comfort when someone c+h.

 <p align="center">
   also if you want more info about me and my dni list pls look at my strawpage